XanaduAI/strawberryfields/doc/tutorials/tutorial_X8.rst

 >>> job = engine.run_async(program, shots=100)

-This method is complete as soon as the job has been submitted; no need to wait for the job to move through the queue, execute, and for the results to be returned.

 Unlike ``eng.run()``, it returns a :class:`~.Job` instance, which allows us to check the status of our submitted job: